WOW! Wings of Wonder

-WOW shows are daily at 12:30 p.m.
+WOW shows are daily at 11 a.m. and 2:30 p.m.
 Fly on in to the Auditorium located in the lobby at the Zoo’s front entrance.

 Cha-Cha is the star of Wings of Wonder.
 An East African Crowned Crane, born here at the Kansas City Zoo, Cha-Cha has been in the WOW show since he was only a few weeks old.
 He'll amaze you with his graceful flight over the audience and may just brush the tops of your heads with his elegant 6 foot wingspan.